TreekiCloud/action-creator-mirror/README.md

 // Then you must call actionCreatorMirror at the end of each xxxAction.js file var contactActions = actionCreatorMirror(contactActions);
+//or mirror with a namespace like this:
+//var contactActions = actionCreatorMirror(contactActions,'CONTACT_');
+//then export
 export default contactActions;
 ```